What to Expect When Booking With Hotwire.com

 In any event, I proceeded with Hotwire on booking me a hotel room that fit my budget yet also put me near the main attraction of my visit.
 This is where things got a little fuzzy.
 First of all, I could not figure out why I could not review any of the hotels that were displayed within my price range.
 Eventually, I turned to the online chat and got an associate after a bit of a wait.
 To further my frustration, the rep seemed to be a very, very slow typist.
 Either that, or she was multi-tasking and handling many other chatting sessions at the same time.
 She seemed to dance around my inquiry as to why I could not review any of the rooms beforehand, nor could she pinpoint just how far away from the attraction in the desired city would be from my chosen hotel stay.
 Things became very clear however, as she finally explained (only after taking an abundance of time to get back to me).

 The Hotwire live chat rep pointed out to me the things in the fine print, which aren't openly given out to a potential customer.
 Instead, it seems you must request this information, that is if you know what to look for.
-In the fine print, Hotwire explains that it will only reveal a specific hotel once the trip is actually booked (paid you kidding me???
+In the fine print, Hotwire explains that it will only reveal a specific hotel once the trip is actually booked (paid for).
+What!!!
+Are you kidding me???
 This explains what the live chat rep was saying about me approximating the distance of my stay to the addressed attraction based on a map that the website provides.
 Hotwire basically show you a map of several towns within the city of choice in which they can offer you a room.
 They just simply cannot give you the particulars on the room until you decide to book.
 This was like Russian Roulette for me.
 But, I took the chance none the less. lol!
 Again, the price is the one things I can attest to as Hotwire being the best at, and I therefore could not pass up on the offer of such a good deal.

 Once my trip was booked, my hotel was revealed.
 A hotel might I add that I never heard of.
 I did some extra work on the front end though, meaning that I researched the town in which I was going to be booking in and saw that it was pretty safe for the most part, so I guess the unknown hotel couldn't be so bad right?
 Wellllllll!!!